 What does all this mean?
 It means that to get the most out of online dating you should not be too rigid in exactly whom you’re willing to meet with.
 They might not be your perfect ideal but you shouldn’t go into the process thinking to yourself that you’re only going to go out with “Supermodels”.
 Just because you’re paying for access to an online dating site does not mean that they will guarantee you that the most attractive people in your area on their site will pay attention to you at all.

-Which brings us to the other point.
+This brings us to the other point.
 People date on parity.
 In other words, they tend to date people that they perceive to be roughly close to their equals; Looks, Education, Wealth, Social standing, etc. These rules can be broken but it usually breaks across the money and attractiveness scales more often than not.
 What does that mean exactly?
-It means that Less attractive with more wealth can attract more attractive with less wealthy people.
+It means that a less attractive person with more wealth can attract a more attractive person with less wealth.
 It’s not “fair” but then searching for a match/mate has never been fair.

 If you can understand this and take a hard look at what you “bring to the table”, you will be a lot less disappointed with Online dating.
 It will also inform you of the Online dating profile examples you need to follow.
 You take a hard look at yourself and decide how you fit in the Looks, Education, Wealth, Social standing scales so you know whom you have parity with and whom you should approach.